 Caring for a Blind Cat

 Special needs cats, especially ones that are blind, are often euthanized by shelters because many people don’t adopt them.
 Blind cats aren’t blind by choice, and they can live happy, enriched lives if they are given the patience and understanding that they deserve.
-The best way to help a blind cat adapt to your home is to keep your routine consistent, avoid moving things around and be patient.
+The best way to help a blind cat adapt to your home is to keep your routine consistent, avoid moving things around, and be patient.
 Cats can memorize their environment and navigate accordingly.

 Conclusion

 Hopefully, these reviews have helped you find the best toys for blind cats.
 To recap, the best overall toy for blind cats is the Hepper Hi-Lo Cat Scratcher because it provides a comforting, safe place for your cat to stretch, play, and explore, and entices their natural feline instincts.
-The best budget toy for blind cats are the SunGrow Kitty Crinkle Balls.
+The best budget toy for blind cats is the SunGrow Kitty Crinkle Balls.
 These balls crinkle as they move, so cats without vision can chase them easily.
 Our premium recommendation is the Cat’s Meow Motorized Chaser Cat Toy.
 This electronic chaser enables you to get in on the playtime action by controlling the toy and gives you extra bonding time with your feline companion.

 Featured Image Credit: Jana Shnipelson, Unsplash